-The Turbo Cell is part of the Aqua Rite Saltwater Chlorinator that turns ordinary table salt into chlorine and with maintenance and cleaning will keep water chlorinated and ready for the pool season.
+The Turbo Cell is part of the Aqua Rite Saltwater chlorinator that turns ordinary table salt into chlorine and with maintenance and cleaning, will keep the water chlorinated and ready for the pool season.
 The exclusive design of the Turbo Cell monitors water flow, water temperature and salt levels of the pool water.
 When the pool pump is turned on, the Aqua Rite Saltwater Chlorinator is activated.
-It then sends chlorinated water with the level of purification needed for the pool.
+It then sends chlorinated water, with the level of purification needed for the pool.

 Things You'll Need

 - High Pressure Garden Hose

 - Muriatic Acid